mutinex/mmm-eval/docs/user-guide/tests.md

 added to the model.

-NOTE: we define ROI as `100 * (R/S - 1)`, where `R` is estimated revenue and `S` is paid media spend.
+NOTE: we define ROI as `100 * (R/S - 1)`, where `R` is estimated revenue and `S` is paid media spend for a particular media channel.
 Under this convntion, a ROI of 0% implies $1 spend yields a $1 return, a ROI of 100% implies $1 spend yields a $2 return, and so on.

 ### Process